 The Bank monitors its risk to a shortage of funds using a recurring liquidity planning tool.
 This tool considers the maturity of both its financial investments and financial assets and projected cash flows from operations.
 The Bank's objective is to ensure that sufficient readily marketable assets are available at all times to cover three months of expected operational cash flows.
 The Bank also maintains a combination of readily marketable assets and available bank overdraft to meet cash outflow requirements that may arise from a disruption to the normal course of business.
-This requirement is defined as 10% of total non-term deposits and term deposits expiring within 30 days.
+This requirement is defined as 6% of commercial term and non-term deposits, 10% of total non-term deposits and term deposits expiring within 30 days.
 The Bank also measures and monitors concentration of funding sources.